leiadpc/gogextract-rs/README.md

 - Only extracts\decompresses game data not the the install script or mojosetup files
 - Only works with installers that use standard zip compression for the game files
-- Extracts into a temp folder first then moves into a folder named after the installer
+- Extracts into a temp folder first then moves into a folder named after the install file by default